1. Vivid Pregnancy Dreams

 14. Pregnancy Acne

 During early pregnancy, some women develop acne, especially those who were prone to breakouts during menstrual periods before pregnancy.
 On the other hand, some women find that acne improves during pregnancy.
-As always it is the hormones that take charge of the skin and natural production of skin oils.
+As always it is the hormones that take charge of the skin and the natural production of skin oils.

 What to do: Try to keep your face as clean as possible using a mild cleanser.
 If you feel you need to wear make-up, be certain it is a water-based foundation.
 If you need to visit a dermatologist, make sure you inform her that you are pregnant.
 Some prescription medications she may prescribe are not safe during pregnancy.